 What means “deductible”?

-Car owners know that if they damage a car by their own fault, their insurance policy doesn’t cover the repair although rental vans usually have fully comprehensive insurance with a certain deductible, like 1000 €.
-This kind of insurance is very expensive, but ultimately, the insurance company covers the costs for a repair which exceeds the amount of 1000 €.
+Car owners know that their insurance policy doesn’t cover the repair, if they damage their car by their own fault.
+In contrast, rental vans usually have fully comprehensive insurance with a certain deductible, like 1000 €.
+This kind of insurance is very expensive, but therefore the insurance company covers the repair costs which exceeds the amount of 1000 €.

-Inexperienced renters often underestimate the costs of repairs, so when they come back with a scratch or a dent and I later send them the cost estimate of the garage, they are often surprised about the amount.
-I have to admit that I was equally surprised about the prices the garages gave me, when I started to rent out vans.
+Inexperienced renters often underestimate the costs of repairs, so when they come back with a scratch or a dent and later see the cost estimate of the garage, they are often surprised about the amount.
+I have to admit that I was equally shocked about the prices, when I started to rent out vans.

 When and why do you have to pay for a damage?

-When returning rentals, there is also room for certain levels of misunderstanding like when you bring back the van and tell the van renter that the damage wasn’t your fault.
+When returning vans or buses, there is also room for misunderstandings, for example when you bring back the vehicle and tell the lessor that the damage wasn’t your fault.
 In this scenario, you must prove it.
-Every van renter hears the sentence, “the dent was already in the van when we came back to the parking space” quite frequently.
+Every lessor hears the sentence, “the dent was already in the van when we came back to the parking space” quite frequently.
 But he or she obviously cannot reply “no worries, then I’m happy to pay for the repair”.
 If that were the case, there soon wouldn’t be any rental companies anymore.
 If you don’t have the address and insurance number of the person who damaged the van, you have to pay for the damage.

 One particularly difficult topic is glass damage.
-Often, van rentals have a third-party insurance for that, but there is nearly always a deductible ranging from 150 € to 500 €.
-So, if you are unlucky and a stone damages the window, you have to pay the deductible, even if it wasn’t your fault (it wasn’t the renters fault either).
+Often, van rentals have a partial coverage for that, but there is also usually a deductible ranging from 150 € to 500 €.
+So, if you are unlucky and a stone damages the window, you have to pay the deductible, even if it wasn’t your fault (as it wasn’t the renters fault either).

-Imagine that you rent a private car, or a new bicycle, or your favorite skateboard to a friend and he brings it back broken.
-Because you’re friends, in this instance, you might be able to afford to forget that it happened and buy a new car, bicycle, or skateboard, but a renter, who tries to make a living out of renting things, cannot afford to do that considering it happens all the time.
+Imagine that you give your car, bicycle or your favorite skateboard to a friend and he brings it back broken.
+Because you’re friends, you might be able to afford to forget that it happened and buy a new car, bicycle or skateboard.
+But a lessor, who tries to make a living out of renting out vans, cannot afford to do that considering that happens all the time.